yongcale/adversarial/README.md

 ```
 JHU graduate capstone project in Fall 2017
 Created by Ran Liu, Zheng Qu, Yong Wu
 ```

-### We would like to restate that we utilized several utils, gradient computation, class architecture from [cleverhans](https://github.com/tensorflow/cleverhans) community, we really appreciate the great contribution of the community
+### Statement: we would like to restate that we utilized several utils, gradient computation, class architecture from [cleverhans](https://github.com/tensorflow/cleverhans) community, we really appreciate the great contribution of the community

 ## 1. Get Started